Why I love sysbench

 Unlike the CPU test, memory has plenty of options:

-• Memory Max Operations (--memory-max-requests): Total number of read/write operations
+): Total number of read/write operations - Memory Scope (

-• Memory Scope (--memory-scope): Global to test the whole memory or local for just a portion
+): Global to test the whole memory or local for just a portion - Memory Threads (

-• Memory Access Mode (--memory-access-mode): Determines if chunk are read/written randomly or sequentialy
+): Determines if chunk are read/written randomly or sequentialy - Memory Operations (

 In our standard test suite we run this tests with both access modes read then write, with a number of thread equal to the CPU one then 2x the number of CPU.
 The default chunk size of 4K is OK, we disable swap by ourselves and let OS manage memory as usual.